X-Rays

 Are X-rays CRA eligible in Canada?

 Yes.
-X-rays are eligible medical expenses under paragraph 118.2(2)(o) of the Income Tax Act.
-That provision covers the cost of laboratory, radiological, and other diagnostic procedures or services — with necessary interpretations — for maintaining health, preventing disease, or assisting in the diagnosis or treatment of any injury, illness, or disability.
-The procedures must be prescribed by a medical practitioner or dentist.
-As confirmed in paragraph 1.128 of Income Tax Folio S1-F1-C1, radiological services explicitly fall within this category.
+X-rays prescribed by a medical practitioner or dentist are CRA-eligible medical expenses.
+They qualify as diagnostic procedures for maintaining health, preventing disease, or assisting in the diagnosis or treatment of any injury, illness, or disability.
 Because a Health Spending Account reimburses CRA-eligible medical expenses, prescribed X-rays qualify for HSA reimbursement.

 What Qualifies